 Custom audiences are powerful because they allow you to segment your audience based on everything from pages visited, to the amount of time they spent on your site.

 Getting in front of a smaller and more targeted audience can reduce your expenses while at the same time, boost your results.

-Here are my recommendations for getting creative with your fitness studio retargeting ads so you can drive even more leads into your fitness studio…
+Here are my recommendations for getting creative with your fitness studio retargeting ads so you can drive even more fitness studio leads into your business…

 #1: Fitness Studio Retargeting Ads for Bonus Offers